Burmese–Siamese War (1785–1786): Burmese preparations

 King Bodawpaya began his Siamese expeditions in July 1785.
 The Burmese forces were drafted from its various tributary states, most notably the northern Shan states of Hsenwi, Mongnai, Kengtung, Banmaw, Mongkawng and Hsipaw.
 Bodawpaya first sent Mingyi Mingaung Kyaw to lead an army of 10,000 men to Martaban to arrange the provisions and supplies for the massive royal army and for the fleets at Mergui.
 However, supply shortage and line communications were the main issue for the Burmese armies.
 The Burmese were unable to quickly move the large number of men and provisions in time.

 King Bodawpaya and his armies left Ava on November 11, 1785.
 When the king arrived at Martaban on December 20, he found that the supplies did not meet the demands.
 He ordered Mingyi Mingaung Kyaw arrested from Mergui to be brought to him in chains.
 After waiting for four days at Martaban, King Bodawpaya was furious that the transportation of men, horses and elephants across the Salween River was delayed and had not been completed.
 He struck a spear at one of his generals, wounding him.
 Only with the beseeching of the governor of Kawthanti that the royal temper was cooled down.
-After staying in Martaban for a month, King Hsinbyushin and his royal forces left Martaban on January 19, 1786, towards the Three Pagodas Pass.
+After staying in Martaban for a month, King Bodawpaya and his royal forces left Martaban on January 19, 1786, towards the Three Pagodas Pass.